cubee-cb/spring-launcher/README.md

 Building an executable requires PyInstaller or similar.
 (PyInstaller is just what I used)

-Not quite small note, PyInstaller doesn't support cross-compilation, so ironically you will need a Windows machine/VM in order to build Spring for use with with Wine. (alternatively, i learn how to make github releases)
+Not quite small note, PyInstaller doesn't support cross-compilation, so ironically you will need either a Windows machine or to run Windows PyInstaller through Wine in order to build Spring for use with Wine.

 See [`build.sh`](build.sh) and [`build.bat`](build.bat) for `pyinstaller` commands.